nixworks/public/news/2010/06/9/index.md

 ### [France closes its military bases in Senegal and removes 900 of its 1,200 troops based there. ](/news/2010/06/9/france-closes-its-military-bases-in-senegal-and-removes-900-of-its-1-200-troops-based-there.md)
 France is closing its military bases in Senegal - 50 years after the independence of its former West Africa colony.

-##### French President
+##### President of France
 ### [President Nicolas Sarkozy defends his plans to sell up to four French warships to Russia, despite concerns raised by his Georgian counterpart Mikheil Saakashvili during talks taking place a few days before a visit to Paris of Russian Prime Minister Vladimir Putin. ](/news/2010/06/9/president-nicolas-sarkozy-defends-his-plans-to-sell-up-to-four-french-warships-to-russia-despite-concerns-raised-by-his-georgian-counterpar.md)
-_Context:  Georgian, French President, French warships, Mikheil Saakashvili, Nicolas Sarkozy, Paris, Prime Minister of Russia, Russia, Vladimir Putin_
+_Context:  Georgian, French warships, Mikheil Saakashvili, Nicolas Sarkozy, Paris, President of France, Prime Minister of Russia, Russia, Vladimir Putin_

 ##### U.S. President
 ### [President of the United States Barack Obama meets President of the Palestinian National Authority Mahmoud Abbas at the White House in Washington, D.C., United States and promises Palestinians $400 million in US assistance for the West Bank and Gaza. ](/news/2010/06/9/president-of-the-united-states-barack-obama-meets-president-of-the-palestinian-national-authority-mahmoud-abbas-at-the-white-house-in-washin.md)